ReemMDA99/PasswordGenerator-Reem/README.md

 4. When prompted for password criteria, show list of criteria to include in the password.
 5. The length of the password should be at least 8 characters and no more than 128 characters.
 6. Character types should include lowercase, uppercase, numeric, and/or special characters.
-7. After selecting character type, input should be validated and at least one character type should be selected.
+7. After selecting character type, input should be validated and at least one character type should be selected.!
 8. When all prompts are answered, then a password is generated that matches the selected criteria.
 9. WHEN the password is generated, then the password is written to the page.